madsrosendahl/WhileParser/README.md

 The conversion from context-free grammar to program is based on the following principles
 - nonterminals are made into functions
  - terminals are made into checks that the symbol is seen in input
- - choice is done by checking first sets for symbols and follow sets for empty strings
+ - choice is done by checking First sets for symbols and Follow sets for empty strings

 The simple parser just recognizes input according to the grammars

-The repositor also contains a parser that builds a parse tree during parsing The tree is constructed with nonterminals as nodes and terminals as leafs It uses a class Node where a node is either a leaf only containing a string or a node with a string and a list of nodes.
+The repository also contains a parser (Parser2Node) that builds a parse tree during parsing The tree is constructed with nonterminals as nodes and terminals as leafs It uses a class Node where a node is either a leaf only containing a string or a node with a string and a list of nodes.